DatSwissGuy/marvel-app-frontend/README.md

 - Add AuthGuard for the user profile page
 - ~~Add initial server side rendering and also "dockerize" it~~
 - Add a multi stage docker setup: 1. build the application, 2. serve / run the app
-- Add a "full-stack" repository so the app including backend can be run with a single `docker-compose up` command.

 ## WIP's